jaromirnyklicek/aidbot/README.md

 ##Integration
-It's great to have Aidbot installed, but you probably want to integrate it to your website.
-Just login to administration interface and navigate to "Settings".
-There is an integration code.
-Copy/paste it to HTML template of your website.
+Login to administration interface and navigate to "Settings".
+There is an integration code - copy/paste it to HTML template of your website.
 You needn't do anything more.